saltedge/sca-authenticator-android/authenticator_sdk/README.md

 Salt Edge Authenticator Android SDK - is a set of tools for implementing connection to Salt Edge Authenticator API of Service Provider (e.g Bank) System, that implements Strong Customer Authentication/Dynamic Linking process.

 You can find source code of Authenticator Identity Service here: for [Authenticator Identity Service](identity_service_repo).
-## How Salt Edge Authenticator works

 Read Wiki docs about [Authenticator Identity Service](wiki) API and workflow.

+## Content
  * [Prerequisites](#prerequisites)
  * [How to add SDK to project](#how-to-add-sdk-to-project)
  * [Data models](#data-models)